seemyer/recipes/docs/cooking/roasted_sweet_potatoes_slices.md

 ## 📋 ingredients
 - [ ] **1400	grams**	sweet potatoes, peeled and cut into 1 1/2-inch slices *(3 lbs)*
-- [ ] **80	grams**	extra-virgin olive oil, divided *(3 oz)*
+- [ ] **40	grams**	extra-virgin olive oil *(1 1/2 oz)*
 - [ ] **4	cloves**	garlic, minced
 - [ ] **1/2	cup**	fresh thyme leaves
 - [ ] Kosher salt and freshly ground black pepper
-- [ ] **19	grams**	maple syrup or agave nectar *(1 tbsp)*

 ## 🔪 steps
 1. Transfer sweet potatoes to large bowl.
-Toss with 40 grams olive oil, garlic, thyme, red pepper flakes, and season to taste with salt and pepper.
-Spread sweet potatoes on rimmed baking sheet and cover tightly with aluminum foil.
+Toss with olive oil, garlic, thyme, red pepper flakes, and season to taste with salt and pepper.
-2. Place cut sweet potatoes on sheet pan and cover with foil.
+2. Spread sweet potatoes on rimmed baking sheet and cover tightly with aluminum foil.
 Place in freezer for at least 1 hour.
 3. Adjust oven racks to lower middle position, place sheet pan into oven, and set oven to 300°F. Roast until a thin skewer inserted into potatoes meets no resistance, about 1 hour.
 4. Remove foil, increase oven temperature to 425°F, and carefully flip potatoes with thin offset spatula.
-Roast until potatoes are browned and sugars begin to caramelize, about 30 minutes longer.
+Roast until potatoes are browned on both sides and sugars begin to caramelize, about 30 minutes longer.
-4. Transfer roasted potatoes to a large bowl.
-Toss with remaining olive oil and maple syrup *(or agave nectar, if using)*.
 Serve immediately.

 ## ✏️ notes
 *